Search

 Our Service

 The Sunday service begins at 10:30am with a warm welcome from our Pastor followed by a call to worship.
 Then follows a time of sung worship, led by our worship team.
-We typically start the service by singing a selection of contemporary worship songs.
-We then share news and notices, usually about what’s going on in the life of the church and then we have a time of prayer.
-Following on from this, we sing another two or three reflective songs.
 Our Pastor or a visiting preacher will then give a sermon that is bible based and that we can apply to our everyday life.
 We then finish with a final song.
-Sometimes there is an opportunity to receive prayer at the end of the service.

 What about my children?